 A few months ago, I talked about Warren Buffet, an incredible investor.
-Today, I am going to talk about another great man of finance, John C. Bogle.
+Today, I am going to talk about another great man of finance, John C. Bogle, also called Jack.
 John Bogle is especially famous for being the founder of Vanguard.
-Vanguard is probably one the most famous mutual fund company.
+Vanguard is probably one of the most famous mutual fund company.
 I have recently talked about several things that makes Vanguard unique.
 It is a great company.
 Its greatness is mostly due to the way John Bogle founded Vanguard.

 Not only did he create the first index fund.
 But he also advocates for very cheap fees on mutual funds.
 He did a lot of good for investors like us!
 Without him, we would have to pay much more fees for our investment portfolio.
 He has a lot to teach us in terms of investing philosophy.

 In this post, I am going to talk about the history of John Bogle and of the Vanguard company.
 I am also going to talk about his investing philosophy and the man he is.
 He led a very interesting life.